Lens Surgery Patient Journey

 You will have your surgeon assessment 1-2 weeks before your treatment date.
 At the appointment, you will meet your treating surgeon who will examine your eyes and confirm the best lens for you according to your lifestyle, prescription, age, and general eye health.
 This is also when you can ask any questions regarding your treatment.

-Lens surgery is performed on one eye at a time, one week apart.
+Lens surgery can be performed on both eyes on the same day, one procedure after the other.
+Alternatively, if you would prefer, you can have your eyes treated on separate days.
 On your treatment days you will need someone to accompany you and take you home as your vision will likely be blurry and not safe for driving.

 All treatments are performed on an outpatient basis, this means you don’t need to stay at the clinic and can go home the same day.
 Diabetic patients are advised to have a light snack to maintain their sugar levels.